stiofanEimeid/the-online-cookbook/testing.md

 1. **See all recipes on the site without requiring an account to do so**

 Users may search recipes without having to register or login.
 By default, every recipe in the database is returned when the user first navigates to the recipes page.
-Each recipe is represented by a card, with a maximum of twelve per page.
-Results are paginated in the interest of organisation and preventing the user becoming overwhelmed.
+Each recipe is represented by a card, with a maximum of 12 per page.
+Results are paginated in the interest of organisation and preventing the user from becoming overwhelmed.

-Each result is contained in a card which displays an image of the recipe, its name and its author, when it was submitted or when it was last updated, and a link to the recipe's individua; page.
+Each result is contained in a card which displays an image of the recipe, its name and its author, when it was submitted or when it was last updated, and a link to the recipe's individual page.

 2. **Filter recipes by dietary requirements, meal type, and cuisine**

-Users may search for recipes based on cuisine, meal type and dietary requirements.
+Users may search for recipes based on cuisine, meal type, and dietary requirements.
 Each filter may be used with the other two or by itself.
 I have now uploaded at least recipe for each individual option within the three categories although not every combination of the three e.g. "Thai Gluten-free Shake" will return a recipe at this time.

 3. **Search Recipes with text-search**